It’s the Little Things: 14 Moments of Pure Happiness

 - When my son actually eats his dinner.

 - The mischievous smile that spreads across my son’s face when he is up to no good.

-- Giving my son the last kiss of the night – no matter what kind of day we’ve had, we go into his room long after he’s fall asleep before we turn in for the night to whisper one last I love you and kiss his forehead.
+- Giving my son the last kiss of the night – no matter what kind of day we’ve had, we go into his room long after he’s fallen asleep before we turn in for the night to whisper one last I love you and kiss his forehead.

 - When my girls are playing and laughing together completely on their own.